ibm-cloud-docs/vpc/vsi_is_profiles.md

 ## GPU
 {: #gpu}

-The GPU profile family includes both `-v100`, `-a100`, `l4`, and `l40S` profiles.
+The GPU profile family includes `-v100`, `-a100`, `-l4`, and `-l40S` profiles.
 The GPU profile family includes profiles with and without [instance storage](/docs/vpc?topic=vpc-instance-storage).

-* GPU `-v100` profiles include 1 or 2 NVIDIA V100 PCIe 16 GB GPUs.
+- GPU `-v100` profiles include 1 or 2 NVIDIA V100 PCIe 16 GB GPUs.
 All OS images are supported on these GPU profiles.
-* GPU `-a100` profile includes 8 NVIDIA A100 NVlink 80 GB GPUs.
+- GPU `-a100` profiles includes 8 NVIDIA A100 NVlink 80 GB GPUs.
 This GPU profile supports only Linux OS images Ubuntu or RHEL.
-* GPU `-l4` profiles include NVIDIA L4 24GB GPUs.
+- GPU `-l4` profiles include NVIDIA L4 24GB GPUs.
-* GPU `-l40S` profiles include NVIDIA L40S 48GB GPUs.
+- GPU `-l40S` profiles include NVIDIA L40S 48GB GPUs.

 See [Download drivers](https://www.nvidia.com/Download/index.aspx?lang=en-us) to review the most current versions that are supported.
 NVIDIA GPU drivers must be installed separately.

+### Select availability for the a100
+{: #gpu-select-availabilty}

+[Select availability]{: tag-green}

-The `gx2-80x1280x8a100` GPU profile is available for select customers.
+- The `gx2-80x1280x8a100` GPU profile is available for select customers.
 Contact IBM Sales or open a [support case](https://cloud.ibm.com/unifiedsupport/supportcenter) if you are interested in this offering.
-{: preview}
+- The `a100` PCIe GPU profiles are only available in the US East (Washington DC), United Kingdom (London), and Japan (Tokyo) regions.

 | Instance profile | vCPU | Cores | GiB RAM | Bandwidth Cap (Gbps) | Number of GPUs | Instance storage (GB) |
 |---------|---------|---------|---------|---------|---------|---------|